 Someone might say that this kind of reasoning also justifies abortion and infanticide, but again, unless someone has miraculously-confirmed divine commands, then they have no right to claim that God told them to do such a thing.
 And remember, what happened to Canaan also happened to Israel when they imitated their idolatrous and wicked practices.
 (Dt.
 28:54-57) Even King David lost a son as a judgment after murdering Uriah and having an adulterous relationship with Bathsheba.
 (2 Samuel 12:14)

 THE REAL REASON WE DON’T APPROVE OF THE KILLING OF THE CANAANITES

 Clay Jones of Biola University has looked at the killing of the Canaanites extensively and I think he hits the nail on the head – we don’t like the killing of the Canaanites because we don’t hate sin as God does.
 In fact, if you look at our culture we look an awful lot like the Canaanites.

 - While still mostly taboo, we have philosophers at Princeton and critically-acclaimed movies in Hollywood that condone bestiality.

 - While also still thought taboo, there are films in Hollywood that celebrate consensual incest and some lawyers who wish to overturn laws against it.

 - We murder our unborn children to the gods of career and Mammon at alarming rates.

-- We have presidential candidates endorsing legalizing prostitution.
+- We have a vice presidential candidate endorsing legalizing prostitution.